minitz/minitz/README.md

 11. Incidental downloads

-  As a result of developing minitz, a few potentially useful kml polygon files have been generated and these are available as separate downloads.
+  As a result of developing minitz, a few potentially useful kml polygons have been generated and these are available as separate downloads.
+They
-  They are:
+  are:

-* China (PROC)/Taiwan (ROC) boundary
+* China (PROC)/Taiwan (ROC) border data
-* Bangladesh boundary
+* Bangladesh border data
+* Paraguay border data
+* Uruguay border data

+  The data is available in the `Timezones.kml` file.

   Other useful boundaries could no doubt be extracted from the database but are not readily available in the present form.